Baseball: Statistics

 Among the many other statistics that are kept are those collectively known as situational statistics.
 For example, statistics can indicate which specific pitchers a certain batter performs best against.
 If a given situation statistically favors a certain batter, the manager of the fielding team may be more likely to change pitchers or have the pitcher intentionally walk the batter in order to face one who is less likely to succeed.

 Sabermetrics

-Sabermetrics refers to the field of baseball statistical study and the development of new statistics and analytical tools.
-The term is also used to refer directly to new statistics themselves.
+Sabermetrics is the field of baseball statistical study and the development of new statistics and analytical tools.
+Such new statistics are also called sabermetrics.
 The term was coined around 1980 by one of the field's leading proponents, Bill James, and derives from the Society for American Baseball Research (SABR).

 The growing popularity of sabermetrics since the early 1980s has brought more attention to two batting statistics that sabermetricians argue are much better gauges of a batter's skill than batting average: